 As with all review programs within FDA, the ability to hire and retain qualified staff is critical to ensure the availability of new safe and effective drugs and biologics.
-Congress included much needed new hiring authorities in the recently enacted 21st Century Cures Act.
+Congress included much needed new hiring authorities in the recently enacted Cures bill.
 FDA looks forward to applying these new authorities to further improve our biosimilars program.
 Several FDA goals in the BsUFA II commitment letter support this process: FDA will strengthen staff capacity; modernize the hiring system and infrastructure; augment human resources capacity through the use of dedicated expert contractors; establish a dedicated function for the recruitment and retention of scientific staffing; set clear goals for hiring; and conduct a comprehensive and continuous assessment of hiring and retention practices.
-These enhancements will allow us to meet our performance goals which in turn will help us save the applicant time and resources and ultimately encourage price competition and lower healthcare costs.
+These enhancements will allow us to meet our performance goals which in turn will help us save the applicant time and resources and ultimately encourage price competition.

 The Path Forward

 BsUFA I provided critically needed funding for FDA to implement the beginning of a successful biosimilars program.
 We look forward to working with Congress and industry as we continue to strengthen this program and make improvements where needed.
 This relatively new pathway for biosimilar and interchangeable products has the potential to offer a significant contribution to the public health of many Americans by increasing access to more affordable biologics.
 At FDA, we are working hard to ensure this positive impact can be realized.
 We are optimistic and energized about the future of biosimilars.